 Some of the first settlers of this family name or some of its variants were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..

-- James Gonville Strangman, QC, son of Sir Thomas Strangman QC
+- James Gonville Strangman QC (1873-1971), British barrister who spent much of his career in India., son of Sir Thomas Strangman QC

 - Lieutenant-General Sir Gonville Bromhead (1758-1822), 1st Baronet of Thurlby Hall, English peer and officer